ovhlabs/knowledge-base/en/_posts/2016-06-15-getting-started-with-queue-as-a-service.md

 ## Create an application

-The first step to use OVH Queue PaaS is to create an application.
+The first step to use OVH Queue DBaaS is to create an application.

-1. Go to the [Queue PaaS lab page](https://www.runabove.com/paas-queue.xml) and click on the **Start Now** button.
+1. Go to the [Queue DBaaS lab page](https://www.runabove.com/dbaas-queue.xml) and click on the **Start Now** button.

 2. Follow the order steps.
 You will receive an email as soon as your application is ready.